fabricatedmath/TL/cpp/README.md

   * XOR hashes with a password if stored on disk.
 (Prevents pulling starting hashes off of disk image, even after deletion)
   * XOR starting hashes on disk with file SHA256 if actively encrypting a file
   * Sanity checksum for XOR starting hash read off of disk

+* CUDA: need to cubin/ptx for driver api only...